TheHandsomeCoder/omalley.dev/content/blog/2020-05-20 Repurposing an old tablet/index.md

 * Downloaded the [latest version of TWRP for the Nexus 9](https://eu.dl.twrp.me/flounder/)
 * Downloaded a [standalone version of Androids platform tools.](https://developer.android.com/studio/releases/platform-tools)
 * Place the TWRP image in the same folder as your platform tools.
 * Enabled USB debugging
     >On your device, go into Settings -> About and find the Build Number and tap on it 7 times to enable developer settings.
 Press back and go into Developer Options and enable USB debugging.
 * Open a terminal and use adb to reboot to the bootloader `adb reboot bootloader`
 * Use fastboot to flash the image `fastboot flash recovery twrp.img`
+* Restart tablet back into recovery (If you miss this step you will need to flash TWRP again)